7 things you need before bringing home a puppy!

 5. Feed and water bowls

-6. Toys
+6. Toys for discovery and learning

-7. Patience and a plan
+7. Patience and a training plan

 Leave your vote